sercanparker/playwright_python_samples/trelloapp/README.md

 ## Trello clone app
-Bundled within the repo is an app that is a clone of a popular [Trello app](https://trello.com).
+Bundled within the repo is an app that is a clone of a popular [Trello app](https://trello.com), developed by [Filip Hric](https://filiphric.com/).
 You can create boards, lists and cards.
 You can drag and drop cards between tests or even upload a picture to the card detail.
 There’s also a very simple signup and login which will allow you to create private boards

 ### Installation
 Super simple